 In the past UGMA accounts were particularly popular because parents were able to move some of their investment income into these accounts and save money on their taxes.
 However, with the expanded Kiddie Tax rules now in play, that option looks far less attractive.

 Personally, I love the tax savings available with the 529 plan.
 In addition to the funds growing tax free, my kids will be able to use the money on qualified educational costs without incurring any tax penalty.
-Additionally, my home state provides a generous tax credit for using the 529 plan – which, in my case, is 20% cash back on my money.
+Additionally, my home state provides a generous tax credit for using the 529 plan.